 These are a few primary reasons that can make us lose our focus on goals.

-While deviations are bound to happen, what truly matters is how we bounce back.
-Here are a few strategies to help you navigate this maze of challenges.
+While deviations are bound to happen, what truly matters is how we bounce back these five strategies will help you navigate this maze of challenges with goal setting:

 #1.
 Aim For Instant Gratification